iwebslogtech/Portable-Notes/README.md

 # Portable-Notes
 A lightweight, portable markdown note-taking application built in Python with Tkinter.
 Fast, simple, and 100% offline — all notes saved as plain text Markdown files.
 Easy to backup, move, and run on any modern Windows system.

-# Lightweight Notes

-Lightweight Notes is a minimalist, portable markdown note-taking app built with Python and Tkinter.
+It is a minimalist, portable markdown note-taking app built with Python and Tkinter.
 It focuses on critical features like markdown editing, note linking, tags, search, and easy backup.
 No cloud required — your notes are always local and under your control.

 ## Features